boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ####  MPLS/SRv6 Attachment Circuit

 In some cases, the CE router connects with the Provider thanks to Inter-AS Option B/C with the use of MPLS or SRv6 dataplanes.
 This use-case is furtherly described in sections {{sec-10b}} and {{sec-10c}}.
 The configuration of VRFs together with Control Plane identifiers such as route-targets/route-distinguishers happens on the CE.
-This is a source of confusion since these configurations are typical enforced on PE devices.
+This is a source of confusion since these configurations are typically enforced on PE devices.
 Notwitstanding, the reference design based on Orchestration Scope prevails: the CE is managed by the Customer and the AC is based on MPLS or SRv6 dataplane technologies.
 Note that the complete termination of the AC within the Provider Network may happen on distinct routers: this is another example of distributed PE (e.g: in Option C, the ASBR and a remote PE in the Provider Network with VRF configuration form a distributed PE).

 ~~~~
 {::include ./drawings/mpls-ac.txt}